orbinson/felix-bundle-extractor/README.md

 - Set a bundles.dir.output where you want your decompiled / sorted jars to be placed
 - Start the spring application

-### Optional settings

-- separate.artifacts.and.sources: Will place the artifacts and sources in two separate folders
+## Included grep-in bsh script

-- add.grep.in.jars: Adds a bash script to allow quick searching in the sources folder.
+grep.in.jars: A bash script to allow quick searching in the sources folder.
 Usage: "bash grep-in-jars.sh ClassName"